Priyansh2602/face-attendance-system/README.md

    cd face-attendance-system

-Install dependencies
+⚙️ Install dependencies

-pip install opencv-python
+• pip install opencv-python

-(Add face_recognition only if needed in code)

-Run the Project
+▶️ Run the Project

-python main.py
+• python main.py

 Make sure your webcam is connected and working.

 📋 How It Works

-Loads Haar Cascade classifier for face detection
+• Loads Haar Cascade classifier for face detection

-Captures frames from webcam
+• Captures frames from webcam

-Detects and recognizes stored faces
+• Detects and recognizes stored faces

-Logs name & timestamp to the Attendance/ folder
+• Logs name & timestamp to the Attendance/ folder

 📈 Possible Improvements

-Add UI interface using Tkinter or PyQt
+• Add UI interface using Tkinter or PyQt

-Store attendance in a database
+• Store attendance in a database

-Train on larger datasets for more accuracy
+• Train on larger datasets for more accuracy

-Notify users with email/report generation
+• Notify users with email/report generation

 👤 Author

 Priyansh Arora

-📧 Email: priyansharora2602@gmail.com
+📧 Email: priyansharora9291@gmail.com

 🌍 Location: Delhi, India